In 30 seconds:

-YouTube pioneered makeup tutorials and skincare content early on, with influencers like Tanya Burr and Kaushal Beauty posting videos for millions of subscribers, as early as 2013.
-This content was mostly 10-20 minute long videos, often with a long chat at the beginning.
+YouTube pioneered makeup tutorials and skincare content in the 2010s.
+Influencers like Tanya Burr and Kaushal Beauty posted videos for millions of subscribers as early as 2013.
+This content was mostly 10-20-minute videos, often with a long chat at the beginning.

-YouTubers had a mainly millennial audience, but this kind of content is less popular with Gen Z. The always online generation have famously short attention spans of 8 seconds or less, so ‘bite-sized’ short form TikTok videos are popular.
-Moreover, lots of YouTubers are also on TikTok now, so it’s a one-stop shop.
+YouTubers had a mainly millennial audience, but this kind of content is losing its appeal for Gen Z. This generation have attention spans of 8 seconds or less, so ‘bite-sized’ short form TikTok videos that cut straight to the valuable information are more popular.

 Our Top 5 TikTok Skinfluencers

 These skinfluencers are some of the leaders in skincare content on TikTok.
-Their content is great inspiration for skincare brands looking to get involved on TikTok.
-Moreover, they hold power: an endorsement, organic or sponsored can make or break a skincare brand.
+Their content provides great inspiration for skincare brands looking to get involved on TikTok.
+Moreover, they’re a great partner for influencer marketing: an endorsement from one of these names can do wonders for a great skincare brand.

-Hawaiian influencer Hyram Yarbro is credited with ‘kicking off a skincare movement’.
-With 6.7M followers 249.5M likes, he’s known for his signature ‘duets’ with other TikTokkers where he gives them feedback.
-As a result, his personal hashtag #skincarebyhyram has nearly 2 billion views and is full of users requesting duets.
+Hawaiian influencer Hyram Yarbro (@skincarebyhyram) could be credited with kicking off the skincare movement on TikTok.
+With 6.6M followers and 282.4M likes, he’s known for his signature ‘duets’ with other TikTokers where he gives them feedback.
+His personal hashtag #skincarebyhyram has 2.4 billion views and is full of users requesting duets.

 For example, he disapproved of Dixie D’Amelio using a pore vacuum, and told his followers to ‘throw away’ their St Ives Scrubs since they damage the skin.
 He praised CeraVe organically before working with them, and endorses The Ordinary unsponsored.
-This authenticity is why Gen Z rely on skinfluencers.
+This authenticity is why Gen Z trusts skinfluencers.

-Vi Lai has 640k followers and over 13.6M likes.
+Vi Lai (@whatsonvisface) has 881.2K followers and over 22.5M likes.
 Her approach is refreshingly accessible: she amplifies drugstore products with affordable price tags.
-While broadly posting about skincare, she does post related videos discussing ‘the most overhyped Sephora products’, creating an intimate dialogue with her audience.
+While broadly posting about skincare, she does post related videos discussing ‘the most overhyped Sephora products’, creating an intimate, conspiratorial dialogue with her audience.

-Dr Dustin Portela is a dermatologist skinfluencer with over 1M followers and 18M likes.
+Dr Dustin Portela (@208skindoc) is a dermatologist skinfluencer with over 2M followers and 46.9M likes.
 His content is more educational, focusing on skincare from a doctor’s perspective.
-Since he’s a qualified dermatologist his opinion carries huge credibility and weight.
+Since he’s a qualified dermatologist, his opinion carries huge credibility and weight.

-Alexa of Glowopedia has 237k followers and 5.4M likes.
+Alexa (@glowopedia) has 292.2k followers and 7.3M likes.
 Her approach is self-care and ASMR focused, so she produces ‘soothing’ and aesthetically pleasing skincare content.

 She’s also great at finding Target dupes for high-end products.
 In the run up to Christmas, she’s been working with smaller brands to promote their skincare products as gifts.
 With a focus on affordable products and self-care, it’s easy to see why Gen Z love her so much.

-Tanisha of skincare crazy takes it a step further: promoting all-body skincare to her 260k followers.
+Tanisha (@skincarecrazy) takes it a step further: promoting all-body skincare to her 260k followers.
 Her unique ‘showertok’ content has 5.2M likes, in which she shows off all the products she’s using across face, bath and body.